A few months ago I got in touch with

 I had previously sent a poem that was interesting, but it wasn't like this poem.
 I sent it to Marc.

-"Completely another direction, this," he said.
+.
 "I like it (a lot) Very 'now'."

 I think about that.
 "Now" strikes me as so dispersed that it's very difficult to understand what any shared present moment might be.